Zondax/icp-icrc3-evm-adapter/docs/setup-and-deployment.md

    cd ../subq-indexer
    ```

-   Edit `project.yaml` and update the URL of the deployed EVM Adapter Proxy.
+   After the build, edit `project.yaml` and update the URL of the deployed EVM Adapter Proxy.
 Note: For easier testing, ensure the URL has SSL enabled.

    ```shell
    npm install